-Dr. Karyn Williamson-Coria is a homeschool mother of three boys.
+Dr. Karyn Williamson-Coria is a former homeschool mother of three boys.
 She received her doctorate in Expanded French Studies at the University of Illinois in 1993.
 In the same year, 1993 she met and later married her husband Carlos who is a native of Mexico.
 With the help of her husband she began teaching herself Spanish.
 In 1996 after the birth of her first son, Dr. Williamson-Coria left academia to teach French and Spanish part time.
 She has 23 years experience teaching foreign languages at the University and High School levels and she has taught several Spanish for the Professions courses at the Community College level.
 As she began homeschooling her own children, she also commenced teaching foreign languages to the homeschooling community to children of all ages.
 Karyn went back to work outside the home full time in 2011 and after nine years of homeschooling, her three boys are currently attending school.
-Two are in high school and one is in elementary school.
+Two are in college and one is in middle school.
 She recalls her homeschooling years with fondness and was happy to have been able to share that part of their journey together.

 About the idea behind the curriculum:

 The idea for a curriculum specifically catering to the homeschool environment arose when Dr. Williamson-Coria was unable to find time to sufficiently plan into her daily routine, a way for her own children to learn French.
 This was even more frustrating due to the fact that she herself was a French professor.

 Dr. Williamson-Coria invested in various computer-based programs hoping to ease her heavy prep time.
 After completion of various steps in these programs, she saw that her children were not able to communicate what they had just learned, nor were they sufficiently able to self direct their own learning.
 She found that she would have to do these programs herself as part of her “prep” time in order to be able to guide them in their language learning.
 She was back to the predicament of not having the time.